algosup/2024-2025-project-3-quickest-path-team-2/documents/quality_assurance/Test-Plan.md

 ### 2.1 Testing Levels

 #### 2.1.1 Unit Testing
-   - Focuses on small modules—like CSV parsing or adjacency matrix building—verifying each function or class in isolation.
+   - Focuses on small modules, such as CSV parsing or adjacency matrix building, and verifies each function or class in isolation.

 #### 2.1.2 Integration Testing
    - Checks whether these individual modules work cohesively (e.g., validated data transferring seamlessly to the pathfinding algorithm).